fspaolo/mywebsite/pages/about/index.md

 # Who is Fernando?

-I'm Fernando Paolo, a Machine Learning Engineer and Research Scientist at [Global Fishing Watch](https://www.youtube.com/watch?v=tKxCuW-WWng), an international nonprofit organization.
+I'm Fernando Paolo, a Machine Learning Engineer and Research Scientist at [Global Fishing Watch](https://globalfishingwatch.org/), an international nonprofit organization.
 I develop algorightms to analyze global feeds of satellite radar and optical imagery, and use (deep) artificial neural networks to investigate human activity at sea and related environmental change.

-Before that, I worked at [NASA Jet Propulsion Lab](https://www.jpl.nasa.gov/), studying the role of the Cryosphere in the Earth's climate system and its implication on future sea-level change.
+Before that, I worked at the [NASA Jet Propulsion Laboratory](https://www.jpl.nasa.gov/), studying the role of the Cryosphere in the Earth's climate system and its implication on future sea-level change.
 I used high-performance computing to analyze three decades of radar and laser satellite measurements and quantify ice sheet loss.

 Before that, I got my PhD in Geophysics from the [University of California](https://scripps.ucsd.edu/), San Diego, where I developed statistical methods for satellite data fusion and change detection to study ice-ocean-atmosphere interactions.